Nikeshbajaj/Linear_Feedback_Shift_Register/docs/LFSR_Examples.rst

   * (2) Runlength Property
   * (3) Autocorrelation Property

-Example 8.1: test [5,3], for 5-bit LFSR, which we know is a primitive polynomial
+Test LFSR [5,3], for 5-bit LFSR, which we know is a primitive polynomial
 ----------

 ::